StreamersDolly Llama

 Sides: Saltwater Flashabou, pearl (two per side)

-Most productive from midsummer through late fall (July–November).
-Peak effectiveness during and after salmon spawning when Dolly Varden aggressively feed on eggs, flesh, and fry in preparation for winter.
-Also effective during spring fry outmigration.
+Seasonal Timing: Most productive midsummer through late fall (July-November) during and after salmon spawning when Dolly Varden feed on eggs, flesh, fry preparing for winter.
+Also effective during spring fry outmigration because juveniles are vulnerable.